EUDAT-Training/B2SHARE-Training/api/03_Communities.md

 11
 ```

-The community ID can be found by:
+The community identifier can be found by:

 ```python
 >>> community_id = result["hits"]["hits"][5]["id"]